Ealdor/pypbp/README.md

 * Use *c* to delete a line.

 ###Considerations:
+Puzzles are inside puzzle directory.
 To launch the game write on a terminal:
 > python pypbp.py filename

 See the file *test_11x11.txt* for an example of a puzzle.
 The program does not check if the puzzle is valid or not.
 Syntax: